MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part-2.md

    ![Screenshot of the call stack](media/vs-2019/calculator2-debug-call-stack.png)

    This view shows the current `Calculator.DoOperation` method, indicated by the yellow pointer, and the second row shows the function that called it, from the `Main` method in *Program.cs*.
-In a more complex app, the Call Stack window is a good way to examine the program flow, and it provides access to many debugger features, such as Go to Source Code, from the shortcut menu.
+The Call Stack window shows the order in which methods and functions are getting called.
+The call stack is a good way to examine and understand the execution flow of an app.
+In addition, it provides access to many debugger features, such as Go to Source Code, from the shortcut menu.

 1. Press **F10** (or **Debug** > **Step Over**) several times until the app pauses on the `switch` statement.